ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

 }
 ```

-##Overriding response type
+## Overriding response type

-Next, you'll need to make sure that your new implementation of serialization applies only to selected objects.
-In order to do that you need to
+Next, make sure that your new implementation of serialization applies only to the selected objects.
+In order to do that, you need to
 decorate `eZ\Publish\Core\REST\Common\Output\ValueObjectVisitorDispatcher` from `ezpublish-kernel`.

 ```php